yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/anywhere-export-configuration.md

 To delete a configuration, click **Actions** and choose **Delete**.

-Note that you can't modify an existing configuration.
-If you need to change an integration (for example, to replace or update an API key) for a particular tool, do the following:
+You can't modify an existing configuration.
+If you need to change the configuration (for example, to replace or update an API key) for a particular tool, do the following:

 1. Create a new configuration for the provider with the updated information.
 1. Assign the new configuration to your universes.